BlakeMarterella/MarterellaResume/readme.md

 - **Customization**: Have total control over the styling and layout of your resume.
 - **Flexibility**: Easily create multiple versions of your resume for different job applications.

+## Getting Started

+Prior to this project, my LaTeX knowledge didn't extended far beyond the few research papers I had created with this technology.
+To give myself a starting point, I decided to use a Resume Template that I found on Overleaf, [link to orginial resume template created by Andrew C.](https://www.overleaf.com/latex/templates/andrewresumeworkshop/yrpwhsjdypmw).
+You can choose to modify the template using the Overleaf's online editor but I decided to export the `.tex` file and import it into my Github repository.
+See the section below for information on how I used VSCode with some nifty extensions to craft my ideal resume.

 ### Development Tools

 To make changes and alter my resume, I use [VSCode](https://code.visualstudio.com/) with the [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) and [Grammarly](https://github.com/znck/grammarly) extension.
 This extension allows me to compile my resume and preview it in realtime.